STORY

 And to everything else in between.

-But whatever the situation, I discovered that there are incredibly effective solutions — most of which parents and teachers unfortunately just don’t know.
+But whatever the situation, I discovered that there are incredibly effective solutions — most of which people unfortunately just don’t know.

-So after years of aiding the children, parents and educators in the group of schools I worked with across America, I decided to extend my reach by focusing on 1-on-1 coaching, online content and courses, and live talks for anyone around the world.
+So after years of aiding the children, parents and educators in the group of schools I worked with across America, I decided to extend my reach by focusing on 1-on-1 coaching, online content, and live talks for anyone around the world.

-It’s been a blast, and I’m happy so many are gaining from my work.
+It’s been a blast, and I’m stoked so many have gained from my work.